EXPLAINER: Must employers follow Biden's vaccine mandates?

 FEDERAL CONTRACTOR MANDATE

 What would it do: Under an executive order issued by Biden on Sept.
 9, contractors and subcontractors for the federal government are required to comply with workplace safety guidelines developed by a federal task force.
-That task force on Sept.
-24 issued guidelines requiring that new, renewed or extended contracts include a clause requiring employees to be fully vaccinated by Dec.
-8. That deadline for full vaccination subsequently was delayed until Jan.
-18. There are limited exceptions for medical or religions reasons.
+That task force subsequently issued guidelines requiring that new, renewed or extended contracts include a clause requiring employees to be fully vaccinated Jan.
+18. That meant those receiving a two-dose vaccine must get their second shot by Jan.
+4. There are limited exceptions for medical or religions reasons.
 The requirements could apply to millions of employees.

 Who’s challenging it: The guidelines have been challenged through more than a dozen lawsuits, including seven brought by Republican-led states or coalitions of states.
 The arguments are similar to those against other vaccine mandates, asserting the Biden administration exceeded the procurement rule-making powers granted by Congress, infringed on states’ responsibilities and didn’t properly gather public comment.

-Where it stands: A federal judge in Kentucky issued a preliminary injuncting Tuesday barring enforcement of the vaccine requirement for contractors in three states that collectively sued — Kentucky, Ohio and Tennessee.
-Judges in Mississippi and Washington state have declined to block the requirements; the question is pending before other courts.
+Where it stands: The rule is on hold.
+A federal judge in Georgia issued a ruling Dec.
+7 prohibiting enforcement of the requirement for contractors nationally.
+The ruling came a week after a judge in Kentucky barred enforcement of the requirement in Kentucky, Ohio and Tennessee.

-What’s next: Legal challenges pending in several other states could lead to additional court rulings this month on requests for injunctions.
-The Kentucky ruling also could be appealed.
-Barring a nationwide court order, there could be a patchwork of requirements for contractors depending on the states where they work.
+What’s next: Legal challenges pending in several other states could lead to additional rulings on requests for injunctions.
+The Kentucky or Georgia rulings also could be appealed.

 A quick consolidation of the federal contractor lawsuits appears unlikely.